Skip to main content

 You don't need to download or host these files — the rules and routing layers reference them directly and fetch their content automatically.

-A context file specifically for Claude Code that provides domain detection signals, deterministic routing rules, API intent mapping, and anti-pattern examples.
-It ensures Claude selects the Connect documentation and never conflates Connect API calls with UI component code.
+A context file for Claude Code users who set Connect up manually without the plugin.
+It provides domain detection signals, deterministic routing rules, API intent mapping, and anti-pattern examples so Claude selects the Connect documentation and never conflates Connect API calls with UI component code.
+With the plugin installed (recommended), this file is not needed.

 Live schema layer — MCP server